-Mission Bay mayhem: Brawl on wealthy Auckland beachfront
+Mission Bay mayhem: School brawl on wealthy Auckland beachfront

-Around 40 police officers have evacuated a wealthy beachside reserve in east Auckland this afternoon following reports of brawling amongst large groups of people.
+About 40 police officers have evacuated a wealthy beachside reserve in east Auckland this afternoon after reports of brawling amongst a large group of teenagers.

 Mission Bay's Selwyn Reserve along Tamaki Dr has been cordoned off by dozens of police officers around 4.30pm today.

-A witness at the scene said police were responding to groups of around 100 people who had been fighting since around 3.30pm today.
+A witness at the scene said police were responding to a group of about 100 teenagers who had been fighting since 3.30pm.

-"There was just this massive group of people and they were congregating just walking around but then you would see certain groups of people splitting off and start fighting each other.
+"There was just this massive group of people and they were congregating, just walking around, but then you would see certain groups of people splitting off and start fighting each other.

 "Then police start coming and all sorts of things happened.